syncfusion-content/ej2-react-docs/ej2-react/appearance/icons.md

 ---
 layout: post
-title: Icons in React Appearance Component | Syncfusion
+title: Icons in React Appearance | Syncfusion
 description: Learn here all about icons support in Syncfusion Essential React Appearance component, it's elements and more.
 control: Icons
 platform: ej2-react
 documentation: ug
 domainurl: ##DomainURL##
 ---

 # Icons Library in React Appearance

 Syncfusion's icon library is a collection of pre-designed icons that can be used to enhance the user interface of an application.
 This pre-designed icons are set of `base64` formatted font icons.
 Utilizing this icon library can make it simpler to create a cohesive, visually pleasing design for an application.